 Sources of Revenue

-Carried interest is a share of the profit that is generated by the acquisitions made by the fund.
+Carried interest represents a share of the profit generated by the acquisitions made by the fund.
 Once all the partners have received an amount equal to their contributed capital, the remaining profit is split between the general partner and the limited partners.
 Typically, the general partner’s carried interest is 20% of any profits remaining once all the partners’ capital has been returned.

-LBO firms charge a management fee associated with identifying, evaluating and executing acquisitions by the fund.
-Management fees typically ranges from 0.75% to 3% of committed capital, although 2% is common.
+LBO firms charge a management fee associated with identifying, evaluating, and executing acquisitions by the fund.
+Management fees typically range from 0.75% to 3% of committed capital, although 2% is common.

 Executives and employees of the leveraged buyout firm may co-invest along with the partnership, provided the terms of the investment are equal to those afforded to the partnership.